jensstein/oandbackup/DEVDOC.md

 - [ ] Compatibility with Work Profiles: making Backup/Restore-Task profiles-sensitive.
 NEEDS TESTING

-- [ ] Add AlertDialog about disabling "verify apps over USB" when needed.
+- [ ] Handle the error about disabling "verify apps over USB".

 - [ ] Replace deprecated Classes/Methods: AsyncTask, ProgressDialog (mostly with kotlin).

-- [ ] kil or not kill: all system apps, uids < 10000 or blacklisting...
+- [x] kil or not kill: all system apps, uids < 10000 or blacklisting...

 - [ ] TargetSDK 30: storage access problems

-- [ ] Improve on performance in aftermath of using SAF
+- [x] Improve on performance in aftermath of using SAF (maybe more can be done?)

-- [ ] Enable encryption direct shortcut
+- [x] Enable encryption direct shortcut

 ## Planned Restructure